Holy Name Catholic School

 The 1952 annex provided a gymnasium and additional classrooms.
 It "was designed by Sheridan architect Harrison L. Cook in a modernist style in keeping with architectural trends of the period, and a marked departure from earlier schools.
 As noted in the MPDF, schools built during this period generally lack ornamentation or references to architectural styles of the past and tend to resemble commercial and industrial buildings of the period, rather than the previous generation of school buildings.
 They are horizontal in emphasis, with flat roofs, windows in sets or ribbons, generally faced in brick and stone or concrete.
 Interiors utilize new materials such as glazed tiles on the walls, linoleum-tile floors and acoustical tile ceilings."

 In 2013 the buildings were deemed significant for NRHP listing according to requirements established for the historic merit of urban schools in Wyoming as defined in a 2010 study, "Educational Facilities in Wyoming", conducted by the Wyoming State Historic Preservation Office.

-In 2023 the school offers schooling from pre-kindergarten (for ages 3-5) and kindergarten up to the sixth grade.
+In 2023 the school offers schooling from pre-kindergarten (for ages 3–5) and kindergarten up to the sixth grade.

-In 2022 the school described itself as "celebrating 108 years of 'spiritual growth, achievement of academic excellence, developing gifts and talents, [and modeling] the values, attitudes, and behaviors that foster a life committed to Christian service.'"